NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/_index.md

 ## 3. Configure SSO in your SaaS application

-Finally, you will need to configure your SaaS application to require users to log in through Cloudflare Access.
+Finally, you will need to configure your SaaS application to require users to log in through Khulnasoft Access.

 1. Configure the following fields with your SAML SSO-compliant application: